knative/docs/docs/eventing/event_registry.md

 ## Next Steps

 We suggest the reader to experiment in her own cluster with the different Event Sources listed above.
+The following links might help to get you started.

+1. [Installing Knative](./install/README.md) in case you haven't already done so.
+1. [Getting started with eventing](./eventing) in case you haven't read it.
+1. [Knative code samples](./samples/) is a useful resource to better understand some of the Event Sources (remember to point them to a Broker if you want automatic registration of EventTypes in the Registry).